Politická ekonomie - Nejnovější články

 The literature on economic uncertainty has focused on the effects of uncertainty on the formal economy.
 Still, it has not addressed a relationship between uncertainty and shadow economy until now, to our knowledge.
 Therefore, this paper analyses the dynamic relationship between economic policy uncertainty and the shadow economy using panel vector autoregression estimates exploiting a dataset for 21 countries from 1997-2018.
 The impulse response analyses in this context reveal a mutual interaction of policy uncertainty and the shadow economy.
 In this respect, not only is the shadow economy found to respond to shocks in economic policy uncertainty, but...

-Gender and Energy Transition: How do Political Risk and Regulation Matter?Articles
+Gender and Energy Transition: How do Political Risk and Regulation Matter?Stati

 Tanaya Saha